 5. During an Economic Downturn

-Reason: Recessions or economic downturns lead companies to freeze hiring, cut budgets, and focus on internal restructuring rather than growth and recruitment.
+Reason: Recessions or economic downturns lead establishments to freeze hiring, cut budgets, and focus on internal restructuring rather than growth and recruitment.

 Exception: Some industries like healthcare, IT, and essential services may still hire during tough economic times.